UoLeevi/dotnet/README.md

 ## DotNetApp.Collections

-Implements a `ListSynchronizer` class with which you can automatically update a target list by synchronizing it with one or more source collections that implement `INotifyCollectionChanged` interface.
+Implements a `ListBinding` class with which you can automatically update a target list by binding it with one or more source collections that implement `INotifyCollectionChanged` interface.

+Implements a `ListProxy` class which provides a proxy for a list where individual `IList<T>` interface members can be overriden using delegates.

 ---